Digital and information literacy

 Digital Literacy (DL) takes this definition of IL and relates it to the digital age.
 Joint Information Systems Committee (Jisc) describes digital literacies as ‘those capabilities which support living, learning and working in a digital society’ (Jisc 2016) This approach identifies Information Literacy as a contributory element of Digital Literacy but, for the purposes of this statement, these terms are viewed hand-in-hand in an over-arching approach that seeks to incorporate awareness and evaluation of information in both digital and non-digital formats.

 In higher education, information and digital literacies are positioned with academic literacy, developed through study and research in an academic subject area.
 Information literacy underpins transferable skills, such as employability skills, in a broader context.
 Library Services also supports CPD for researchers and University staff.

 We also recognise and admire ANCIL (A New Curriculum for Information Literacy) which takes a holistic view of IL and its association with other literacies, and highlights the intersection between IL and academic literacies via tuition in study skills.

-Library Services aims to support the University’s Academic Vision 2015-20 by equipping graduates with the necessary skills to locate, handle and reuse information in order to scaffold their subject learning (thus supporting retention and engagement), and to enhance their employability.
+Library Services aims to equip graduates with the necessary skills to locate, handle and reuse information in order to scaffold their subject learning (thus supporting retention and engagement), and to enhance their employability.

 Library Services aims to contribute to the employability of each student by: